What’s it like working as an Engineering Cadet?

 As part of the team servicing the working belly of the ship, Engineering Cadets assist and understudy the ship’s Engineering Officers in their duties.

-Engineering Cadets enter into a training programme that lasts between 18 months and three years, a large part of which will be spent onboard receiving structured training and building up experience.
+Engineering Cadets enter into a training program that lasts between 18 months and three years, a large part of which will be spent on-board receiving structured training and building up experience.

 What kind of work can I do?

 Working through an internship-like program aboard ships, an Engineering Cadet will get involved in work in the control room, under the supervision of the Engineering Officers.
 They will also assist Engineering Officers in maintaining the ship’s main engines, and running and maintaining all mechanical equipment, including the operation and maintenance of pumps and fuel systems, electrical generating and distribution equipment, refrigeration, air conditioning plant, lifts, and cranes.